Student Research Journal

 I don't know how to cite sources.
 Where can I go for help?

 For citing sources, you must use the guidelines stated within the Call for Papers section above.
-The Paper Submission Guidelines on the Call for Papers also lists how to cite common references, such as books, scholarly journals, magazine and newspaper articles and anthologies.
+The Paper Submission Guidelines on the Call for Papers also list how to cite common references, such as books, scholarly journals, magazine and newspaper articles and anthologies.

 My project involves the use of human or animal subjects.
 What should I do?

 If your project involves human or animal subjects, please make sure your study has obtained the appropriate IRB or IACUC approval prior to starting your project.
 You must provide the number approving this study.
 If you do not have this approval, your paper will not be considered for possible publication.
-See website of the Office of Research Compliance - for additional information.
+See the website of the Office of Research Compliance for additional information.

 Do I need to respond to the biographical questions and turn in a picture?

 Yes.
 After your paper has been accepted, you be instructed on how to get your picture taken by a photographer on campus and you will need to answer a short questionnaire.
 Published papers will include a brief biographical section about the authors.